elysium-suite/aeacus/docs/checks.md

 **FileContains**: pass if file contains regex string.
 If it returns an error, check will never pass

 > Note: `FileContains` will never pass if file does not exist!
-Add an additional pass check for PathExistsNot, for example, if you want to score that a file does not contain a line, OR it doesn't exist.
+Add an additional PassOverride check for PathExistsNot, if you want to score that a file does not contain a line, OR it doesn't exist.

 ```
 type = 'FileContains'